qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_checklist.rst

         - Issue link
       * - REQ_01_01
         - Is / are the safety analysis is / are finished?
-        -
+        - The safety analysis is finished, if all artifacts of the analysis are "valid" and "sufficient".
         - No open topics in safety analysis report.
         - <yes|no>
         -
       * - REQ_01_02
         - Are the templates for DFA and/or FMEA used?
-        - see :ref:`dfa_templates` / :ref:`FMEA_templates`
+        - See :ref:`dfa_templates` / :ref:`FMEA_templates` and also :ref:`process_requirements_safety_analysis`
         - Templates are used to generate the DFA or / and FMEA.
         - <yes|no>
         -
       * - REQ_01_03
         - Were the failure initiators / fault models applied?
-        - see :need:`gd_guidl__dfa_failure_initiators` / :need:`gd_guidl__fault_models`
+        - See :need:`gd_guidl__dfa_failure_initiators` / :need:`gd_guidl__fault_models`
         - The applicable items of the failure initiators / fault models are used to ensure a structured analysis.
+For all not applicable items an argument shall be given in the content of the document.
         - <yes|no>
         -
       * - REQ_01_04
-        - Is the violation cause clearly and completely described?
+        - Are the failure effects clearly and completely described?
-        -
+        - Use the generic failure effect descriptions and enlarge the if it's applicable to the considered element.
-        - The cause of the violation is described completely.
-The cause can be recognized easily.
+        - The effects of the failure is described completely.
+The effect can be recognized easily.
         - <yes|no>
         -
       * - REQ_01_06
-        - Is the mitigation described completely and in an easily understandable manner?
+        - Is the attribute "mitigated by" linked correct?
-        -
+        - Check if the correct failure effect is linked via "mitigated by".
-        - The mitigation is clearly and completely described.
+        - The "mitigated by" link is correct.
         - <yes|no>
         -
       * - REQ_01_07
-        - Is the sufficiency of the mitigation described or can it be recognized easily?
+        - Is the sufficiency of the "mitigated by" (prevention, detection or mitigation) described or can it be recognized easily?
-        -
+        - The sufficiency of the "mitigated by" is described in the content of the document.
+It can be recognized easily.
-        - The mitigation shows clearly that a function an their related safety mechanisms cant't be violated by the same failure.
+        - The "mitigated by" shows clearly that a fault / failure can be mitigated by the linked requirement by prevention, detection or mitigation.
+It shall be described in the contend.
         - <yes|no>
         -
       * - REQ_01_08
         - Is the overall result of the safety analysis described in the report?
-        -
+        - It shall be shown in the report if the safety analysis are finished and if all artifacts are "valid" and "sufficient".
         - The results of the safety analysis are described in the report.
 The report is available :need:`wp__verification__platform_ver_report`.
         - <yes|no>
         -